sambuildsx/digitalpersona/README.md

 # DigitalPersona AI 🔍

-An AI-powered chatbot that scrapes a person's public LinkedIn (and optionally X/Twitter) profile using **Bright Data**, then lets you have a multi-turn conversation about them using **Groq (LLaMA 3 70B)** — all via pure HTTP, no SDKs.
+An AI-powered chatbot that scrapes a person's public LinkedIn (and optionally X/Twitter) profile using **Bright Data**, then lets you have a multi-turn conversation about them using Groq.

 ---